Jurupari: The Tupi God

+In his book O Selvagem (1876), Couto de Magalhães [pt] lists Jurupari among the superior deities of the Tupi people alongside Tupã, Anhangá, Cahapora or Cahipora, and Curupira (although elsewhere he states that the supreme trinity consists of Guaraci, Jaci, and Rudá).
+He disagrees that Jurupari is a malevolent god or comparable to Satan, even though he does not attribute to him, unlike the other Tupi deities, the beneficial action of protecting any part of Creation.
+He also reports that he did not find Jurupari's presence in the myths of the southern Tupi (Guarani), only in the north of the Empire (from São Paulo to eastern Amazonia).

 The Legend of Jurupari

-The Legend of Jurupari is an Amazonian founding mythical tale that is known from the transcription made from the version told at the end of the 19th century by the Brazilian indigenous Maximiano José Roberto and translated into Italian by Count Ermanno Stradelli.
+The "Legend of Jurupari" is an Amazonian founding mythical tale that is known from the transcription made from the version told at the end of the 19th century by the Brazilian indigenous Maximiano José Roberto and translated into Italian by Count Ermanno Stradelli.
 It is one of the great pre-Columbian texts that have survived along with the Popol Vuh.

 The legend of Jurupari was common knowledge in the tribes of the Colombian-Brazilian Amazon, especially in the Vaupés River basin, having been transmitted orally.

 At the end of the 19th century, Maximiano José Roberto wrote a version in the Nheengatu language with Latin characters.
 This version was lost and only the Italian version of the text by Ermanno Stradelli, published in the bulletin of the Italian Geographical Society in 1890 under the title Leggenda dell’ Jurupary, survived.

 Summary of the legend

 Birth of Ceucy

 An epidemic struck the men and only a few old men and a pajé (or shaman) survived.
 To resolve what could be the end of the race, the women gathered at Lake Muypa, where the star-goddess Ceucy (the name given to the Pleiades) used to bathe.
 The women had not come to any solution when Ceucy came to bathe.
 At that moment the old pajé, who was present even though the women had not noticed, reprimanded them for having disobeyed his prohibition of approaching the lake.
 As a consequence, Ceucy would no longer bathe there and from then on women could not participate in important matters.
 The pajé then impregnated all the women.
 Ten moons later all the women gave birth at the same time and among the newborns a girl stood out for her beauty who was called Ceucy, because she was as beautiful as the Ceucy of the sky.